Heron vs Egret: Learn the Difference

 Egrets are a type of heron.
 They have white and buff plumage.

-During the breeding seasons, they develop fine plumes, usually milky white.
+During the breeding seasons, they develop fine plumes, milky white.
 The term egret has been derived from the French word “aigrette,” which means “silver heron” and “brush,” referring back to the long filamentous feathers (plumes) that are seen in the egret’s back.

 Egrets are also a member of the genera Egretta or ardea.
 In the 19th century and early 20th century, few of the species of egret were under the endangered category due to their relentless hunting of them for their plumes for the making of hats and premium clothing in Europe and the US.